wenjie-tu/course-projects/README.md

 # Course Projects
-This directory is made for the course projects I have done.
+This repository is made for the course projects I have done.

 Course abbreviation: